ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 epithelium: The protective skin layer of cells covering the cornea.

-excimer laser: A type of laser used in laser vision correction that removes tissue from the cornea.
+excimer laser: A type of laser used in LASIK eye surgery that removes tissue from the cornea.

 farsightedness: A common term for hyperopia, a vision problem that most commonly results in blurred close vision.
 Moderate to severe hyperopia may also result in blurred distance vision especially over 40 years of age.
 The cornea and lens focus light rays behind, rather than directly on, the retina.